damonkeys/covid-checkin/docker/README.md

 ```

 ## Logging
-The `./startStack.sh`script starts the docker swarm containers in detached mode.
+The docker swarm containers running in detached mode.
 You won't see any logs.
 To get the
 logs of a service try this command:
 ```
 docker service logs -f chckr_biz